 Our brief: to bring the public and police closer together in Northern Ireland. #WeAreYou aimed to inspire a bond between officers and ‘mums on the playground’.

 The films are about normal people doing a job like no other.
-Behind the uniform that they wear, they are the same as us, they have mortgages, bills, family pressures, good and bad days and we aimed to portray this through the medium of film.
+Behind the uniform that they wear, they are the same as us – they have mortgages, bills, family pressures, and good and bad days – and we aimed to portray this through the medium of film.

 The official campaign launch took place at the Long Gallery in the historic Stormont Parliament Buildings.

-Political figures have also commended the Police Federation for Northern Ireland on re emphasising the issues of officer well being of which these films were the foundation stone for the campaign.
+Political figures have also commended the Police Federation for Northern Ireland on re-emphasising the issues of officer well-being, for which these films were the foundation stone for the campaign.

-Campaign reached almost 1/5th of the population of Northern Ireland within the first four weeks alone.
+reached almost one-fifth of the population of Northern Ireland within the first four weeks alone;